mitmedialab/tega_teleop/README.md

 ## Configure and Run
 On startup, this python node will try to connect to roscore.
 If roscore is not running, the program will exit.

+If this node is running on a network where DNS does not resolve local hostnames, you will need to export the environment variable $ROS\_IP to be the public IP address of this node.
+For example, if the machine this node is running on has the IP address "192.168.1.20", you would run the command  "export ROS\_IP=192.168.1.20" in your shell prior to starting this node.

 The program will also try to read in the interaction script file listed in the "tega\_teleop\_config.txt" file.
 There is an example interaction script file located in src/.
 This script file should list, in order, the filenames of all audio files that the robot will be commanded to play back during the interaction.
 The second column should list the words that shown on the speech buttons in the GUI (for example, the filename may be "robot\_line\_01.wav" and the words to show may be "Hi, I'm Tega").
 This allows the program to be used for different interactions and different sets of audio files without having to change the python code for creating buttons.

 ### More on scripts